 a long rough life to go through."

 All this time the blacksmith made the little boy wait a while.
 All the while the boy waited he had

 to work around the blacksmith shop, here and there, but he got fed by

 the blacksmith.
-He had to wait awhile, but the blacksmith finally shoed
+He had to wait a long while, but the blacksmith finally shoed

 his horse with nice, pretty, brand-new shoes.
 At that time the blacksmith

-made the horse shoes.
+made the horse shoes from raw iron.
 They finally got the shoes completed on the horse and the boy remembered that he hadn't paid the blacksmith.
 He told the blacksmith,

-The boy worked there for so long that the blacksmith finally told
+The boy worked there for so long that the blacksmith told

 the little boy, "Come on.
 You have finished your work like a good boy."